Poppy seed Pastry Buns

 - Add the sugar, vanilla extract and mix.**

-To make & shape pastries
+How to make and shape pastries

 - With a sharp knife and a quick motion, cut the roulade about every 3 inches.

-- With a knife cut in the middle of each piece, leaving the two pieces attached by about 1/2 inch of dough.
+How to shape a "heart" pastry bun: With a knife cut in the middle of each piece, leaving the two pieces attached by about 1/2 inch of dough.
 Take the two ends, separate them and lay them inside part out facing up, side by side, making it look like a heart.

 - Transfer to a baking sheet, lined with parchment paper.
 Continue with the rest of the dough, placing each piece about 3 inches apart.